JackCSheehan/tag-cap/README.md

 ### Why Use Tag Cap?
 Tag cap can be used to either parse XML/HTML
 - Simple and straightforward syntax
-- Efficient random and bulk access to XML and HTML elements (even faster than BeautifulSoup!)
+- Efficient random and bulk access to XML and HTML elements
 - No external dependencies
 - Built-in support for parsing local files or webpages directly